miikanissi/miikanissi.com/content/posts/deploy-django-web-app-with-postgres-nginx-gunicorn.md

 same server as they are not limited to a docker container.

-To see the full configuration for this web application I used as an example in this guide you can visit its
+To see the full configuration for this web application I used as an example in this guide, you can visit its
 [git repository](https://github.com/miikanissi/christinanissi.com).